-H-1B visa is utilized by U.S. businesses to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields.
+The H-1B visa is utilized by U.S. businesses to employ foreign workers in specialty occupations that require theoretical or technical expertise in specialized fields.
 As one of the primary requisites of the H-1B program, the Department of Homeland Security (DHS) and the Department of Labor (DOL) requires U.S. employers to meet specific labor conditions.
-This is to ensure that American workers are not adversely impacted by the employment of a foreign worker and also that the DOL’s Wage and Hour Division safeguards the treatment and compensation of H-1B workers.
+This is to ensure that American workers are not adversely impacted by the employment of a foreign worker and also that the DOL’s Wage and Hour Division safeguards the treatment and compensation of H-1B workerss.

 Petitions filed on behalf of current H-1B workers do not count towards the congressionally mandated H-1B cap.
 The purpose of the petition could be extension of stay, change in the terms of current employment, change of employers by current H-1B workers and H-1B workers seeking to work concurrently in a second H-1B position.

 Large sized companies: The larger companies processing 50 to100 H-1Bs every year are looking towards having a better strategy planned up this year as a precautionary measure to surpass the rejections for their petitions last year.
 The companies plan to start all their paper work by February in order to make sure to post the petition to the USCIS well before time.
-The plan is outlined in such a manner that the petition gets filed on 1st of April 2007.
+The plan is outlined in such a manner that the petition gets filed on 1st of April.
 The companies see an absolute need to ascertain their staffing requirements and plan the filing of H-1B petitions for employees who they need to employ during the next fiscal year.
-Many have seeked assistance from experienced attorneys or law firms to ensure they don’t miss the H-1B bandwagon yet again!
+Most have sought assistance from experienced attorneys or law firms to ensure they don’t miss the H-1B bandwagon yet again!

 Medium sized companies: The medium sized companies process nearly 10 to15 H-1B visas every year.
 Ineffective planning and late filing was the prime cause for these companies not receiving the required H-1B visas.
 Many of the companies filed the petitions in 1st week of June and hence, lost out on the H-1Bs.
 We were made to understand by them that this year their strategy would be better and much more efficient.
 The companies plan to start preparing for the H-1B visas and also seek help from law firms, if necessary, in understanding the document requisites and visa procedure.
-However, we observed that small to medium companies and start-ups didn’t seem to be getting jittery about the H-1B cap being reached in less than a month as predicted this time.

 What VisaPro Customers Are Saying